Squarespace vs. Wix

 Which website builder is a better option for subscribers?
 Which one offers more affordable yet feature-rich plans?
 It’s high time to compare the pricing approaches both platforms offer.

-Squarespace Pricing Tiers
+Squarespace Pricing Table

 Plans